-In addition to his work as an artist, Gary is committed to jazz education and awareness.
-As Professor of Performance and Director of Jazz Studies at Emory University in Atlanta, Gary has developed the Robert Strickland Jazz Studio—an innovative interactive teaching facility that integrates the rich heritage of American jazz with today’s technology practices.
-Gary is also a member of the Jazz Education Network and the National Academy of Recording Arts and Sciences.
+Gary is also committed to music education and awareness.
+He is Professor of Performance and founding Director of Jazz Studies at Emory University where he developed the Robert Strickland Jazz Studio—an innovative, interactive teaching facility that integrates the rich heritage of American jazz with today’s technology practices.
+Gary is a member of the Jazz Education Network and the National Academy of Recording Art and Sciences.